kyclark/gitbook-metagenomics/bash.md

 ## Exporting Values to the Environment

 Notice that I can set `USER` for the first run to "Bart," but the value returns to "kyclark" on the next run.
 I can permanently set a value in the environment by using the `export` command.
-Here is a version of the script that looks for an environmental variable called `WHOM`:
+Here is a version of the script that looks for an environmental variable called `WHOM` \(please do override your `$USER` name in the environment as things will break\):

 ```
 $ cat -n hello8.sh